Legal Profession Admission Board

 Costs & Fee’s

 There is a one-off registration fee of $330.
 Once you are registered as a student you will then pay per subject as you enrol each semester.
-Each subject as of October 2024 is $1089.
+Each subject as of October 2024 is $1089 (subject to change each semester).
 If you pass every subject first time the total cost of the course, therefore, is under $22,000.

 This does not include any additional applications you may make during the course of your studies, for example applications for online exams.
 This also does not include the cost of textbooks or other study supports and materials.